What are the biggest problems with online home listings?

 House has clearly been flipped

-Flipped houses aren’t a bad thing per se and can be great if the work is done well.
-However, sometimes quick renovations just perform cosmetic fixes that hide deeper issues.
 If a home looks like it's been newly updated, be cautious.
 The listing should include information about when the home was last purchased and when it was put up for sale, so check those dates.
 If it is a flip, the time between the last sale and when the home was listed again could be a year or less.

-If you suspect if could be a flip, you’re going to want to take a close look at the home in person.
+If you suspect it could be a flip, you’re going to want to take a close look at the home in person.
 Inspect the quality of the finishes and ask about the renovation history to avoid costly surprises down the line.
-Also, find out information about whoever performed the renovations.
-Do they have a good reputation, or have they left a string of angry homeowners in their wake?

 The listing is too good to be true

-If a home listing feels too good to be true, it often is.
-A property that claims to have everything—perfect location, great price and high-end features—might be masking potential downsides.
+A property that claims to have everything, such as perfect location, great price and high-end features, might be masking potential downsides.
 Research the neighborhood, double-check comparable prices and look beyond the surface to make sure there aren’t hidden issues that could turn your dream home into a nightmare.

-See the home IRL
+See the home in person

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply.